U.S. retailers hunt for attacks after warning on stealthy malware

 "I couldn't tell you who is most likely to be compromised by this," Nather said.
 "But if it were harmless, we wouldn't even be talking about it."

-Her group, which was set up this year, has approximately 50 members including Gap Inc, J.C.
-Penney Co, Lowe's Co and Walgreens.
+Her group, which was set up this year, has approximately 50 members including Gap Inc (GPS.N), J.C.
+Penney Co (JCP.N), Lowe's Co (LOW.N) and Walgreens (WBA.O).

 ISight said it first identified the malware late last year, but only came to understand its sophistication in recent months after breaking encryption that hid how the malware works.